 The scheme has exempt-exempt-exempt (EEE) status, where the deposits, the interest earned as well as the maturity amount are tax-free.

 The sum invested in the PPF account is eligible for tax deduction under Section 80C subject to a maximum of Rs 1.5 lakh in a financial year.
 On maturity the entire amount including the interest is tax free.

 You can open the account at various places such as:

 - Any head post office or general post office

-- Branches of nationalised banks such as Bank of Maharashtra
+- Branches of nationalised banks: State Bank of India, Bank of Maharashtra etc.

 How to Open an Account

 Once you have selected the location to open an account, you will need the following:

 - Address and identity proof such as the Aadhaar card, passport, PAN (permanent account number) card or declaration in Form 60 or 61 as per the Income Tax Act, 1961, driving licence, voter's identity card or ration card

 - Carry original identity proof for verification at the time of account opening